Saving Water Makes Good Sense

 The average dishwasher uses 8-12 gallons each usage whether or not it's a full load.

-Take shorter showers or fill bathtub only part way.
+- Take shorter showers or fill the bathtub only part way.

 The average person uses 15 gallons a day in bathing and hygiene.